bineta1994/state_farm_distracted_driver/README.md

 - Binta Embalo

 ## Acknowledgments
-I would like to express our gratitude to State Farm and Kaggle for providing the dataset and supporting this project.
+I would like to express my gratitude to State Farm and Kaggle for providing the dataset and supporting this project.
 Additionally, I would like to thank my program advisors and instructors for their guidance and support throughout the project.

 ## References
 [State Farm Distracted Driver Detection Competition](https://www.kaggle.com/c/state-farm-distracted-driver-detection/overview)